codepr/codepr.github.io/projects.md

 round-robin, weighted round-robin, leastconn, hash-balancing and of course random-balancing.

-Written out of boredom/learning pupose (50/50) during self-isolation.
+Written out of boredom/learning purpose (50/50) during self-isolation.
 Sure thing there will be bugs and plenty of corner cases to be addressed.

 [link](https://github.com/codepr/llb.git){:target="_blank"}